winnwy/project-wordle/README.md

 ## Current Status

 - **Playable**: The game is fully functional!
 You can input your guesses by typing or using the on-screen keyboard.
+- **Keyboard Feedback**:

+  **Todo**:

-- **Keyboard Feedback**: **Todo**: There’s currently a feature missing—while the game tracks the status of each letter, the on-screen keyboard doesn’t yet update to reflect the status (correct, misplaced, or incorrect) of the letters typed.
+  There’s currently a feature missing—while the game tracks the status of each letter, the on-screen keyboard doesn’t yet update to reflect the status (correct, misplaced, or incorrect) of the letters typed.
 I will be implementing this feature soon to enhance the gameplay experience.

+  Add a dictionary for validating words.

 ## Getting Started